AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 The user interface icons are sourced from [Font Awesome](https://fontawesome.com/search), converted using the [fa2png tool](https://fa2png.app/).

-The charts in the application are rendered using [JFreeChart](https://www.jfree.org/jfreechart/), a Java library for chart creation.

 ## License Information

 JTabViz is licensed under the MIT License, allowing free use for both personal and commercial purposes.
 For full terms, see the `LICENSE` file.

-JFreeChart is free software distributed under the GNU Lesser General Public License (LGPL), which permits use in proprietary applications.
-For more details, refer to the [JFreeChart licensing information](https://www.jfree.org/jfreechart/).

 Font Awesome Free is open-source and GPL friendly, allowing use in commercial, open-source, or almost any type of project.
 For more information, visit the [Font Awesome License page](https://fontawesome.com/license/free).